signalscorps/file2stix/README.md

 # Stixify

+![](/docs/extraction-screenshot.png)

 Stixify is your automated threat intelligence analyst.

-Use Stixify to extract machine readable intelligence from unstructured data.
+Use Stixify to extract machine readable intelligence from unstructured reports.

-![](/docs/extraction-screenshot.png)
+Stixify;

+* is much faster than human analysis
+* can operate at volume
+* saves costs through faster threat analysis and remediation
+* is extendable

+Analysts still need to review the output from Stixify (probably in a threat intelligence platform), however Stixify removes the tedious part of converting it to STIX 2.1.

 A project from the Signals Corps: https://www.signalscorps.com/

+## Why use Stixify?

+Some example implemenations include:

+* Automatically converting IoC feeds to STIX 2.1 Objects
+* Extracting MITRE ATT&CK and MITRE CAPEC contect from reports
+* Creating STIX 2.1 Bundles from Reports to speed up analysis

 ## Support